-The calibration DMA operated at a 1:10 aerosol to sheath flow ratio and sheath flow rates of 3 to 5 L min-1.
+The calibration DMA operated at a 1:10 aerosol-to-sheath-flow ratio and sheath flow rates of 3 to $5 \, \mathrm{L} \, \mathrm{min}^{-1}$ .
 The monodisperse aerosol flow exiting the DMA was diluted using particle-free air to match the flow rate of the instruments located downstream.
-The incoming particle free air was homogeneously mixed with calibration particles in a short section of turbulent (Re> 4000) flow and sampled by the two UHSAS instruments and a CPC (Model 3022A; TSI Inc., St. Paul, Minnesota, USA).
-The relative humidity (RH) of the aerosol flow was monitored by two RH sensors (Vaisala HMP60) installed in the DMA, one on the sample flow exiting the DMA and the other on the sheath flow exiting the DMA column, and was typically <10 %.
+The incoming particle-free air was homogeneously mixed with calibration particles in a short section of turbulent (Re > 4000) flow and sampled by the two UHSAS instruments and a condensation particle counter (CPC; Model 3022A; TSI Inc., St. Paul, Minnesota, USA).
+The relative humidity (RH) of the aerosol flow was monitored by two RH sensors (Vaisala HMP60) installed in the DMA, one on the sample flow exiting the DMA and the other on the sheath flow exiting the DMA column, and was typically < $10\,\%$ .
 It was important to dry the atomized (NH4)2SO4 aerosol prior to size classification to avoid sizing biases due to the uncontrolled evaporation of water in the DMA and UHSAS and refractive index effects in the UHSAS.